gitlabhq/gitlab-runner/docs/configuration/configuring_runner_operator.md

           add = ["SETFCAP"]
     ```

-1. Create a configmap using this file in the namespace where GitLab Runner is deployed:
+1. Create a configmap using this `config.toml` in the namespace where GitLab Runner is deployed:

     ```shell
     oc create configmap custom-config-toml --from-file config.toml=config.toml
     ```

-1. Modify the runner you want to fix, adding the `config:` parameter to point to the recently created configmap (replace my-runner with the correct runner name)
+1. Modify the runner you want to fix, adding the `config:` parameter to point to the recently created configmap (replace my-runner with the correct runner pod name)

     ```shell
     oc patch runner my-runner --type merge -p '{"spec": {"config": "custom-config-toml"}}'